bentlema/puppet-tutorial-pe/tutorial/05-Puppet-Config-and-Code.md

      │       └── modules
      ├── puppet.conf

 The **site.pp** is the **main manifest** (also called the **site manifest**) that puppet reads first.
-It's the first bit of code that puppet parses, and every other bit of code "hangs off" of the site.pp We will talk more about what things you can put in the site.pp in the next lab.
+It's the first bit of code that puppet parses, or the point of entry into our Puppet codebase.
+Every other bit of code "hangs off" of the site.pp.
+We will talk more about what things you can put in the site.pp in the next lab.
 Also, Out-of-the-Box you'll find some pre-created empty directories at the "top level" /etc/puppetlabs/puppet

      /etc/puppetlabs/puppet
      ├── files